Shire of Mulgrave (Queensland): History

 On 20 December 1919, the Shire absorbed territory from the abolished Shire of Barron, which was divided between the Shires of Cairns and Shire of Woothakata.

 On 16 November 1940, the Shire of Cairns was renamed Shire of Mulgrave.

 The character of the Shire changed over time, and by the time of the 1991 census, 88% of the Shire's population resided within Cairns's metropolitan area.
 On 21 November 1991, the Electoral and Administrative Review Commission, created two years earlier, produced its second report, and recommended that local government boundaries in the Cairns area be rationalised, and that the Shire of Mulgrave be abolished and absorbed into the City of Cairns.
 The Local Government (Cairns, Douglas, Mareeba and Mulgrave) Regulation 1994 was gazetted on 16 December 1994.
 On 22 March 1995, the Shire was abolished and became part of the new City of Cairns.

 The Mulgrave Shire Council Chambers were listed on the Queensland Heritage Register on 6 January 1999.
-As of 2016, it is used as the Cairns & Tropical North Visitor Information Centre.
+It was used as the Cairns & Tropical North Visitor Information Centre from 2016 to 2023.
+The building has since been renovated and incorporated into the Cairns Gallery Precinct.